About Flood Control Zone District (FCZD)

 Slide Ridge Retrofit: A team of experts is designing a bridge structure for this location to eliminate Slide Ridge’s impact on South Lakeshore Road.
 A bridge will reduce the risk of damage to life and property through the conveyance and control of mud and debris flows originating from Slide Ridge.
 A bridge also will ensure a year-round, continuous corridor for the community that surrounds Lake Chelan and it will be a proactive solution to a problem that Chelan County has dealt with for decades.

-No. 1 Canyon Flood Debris Facility: A team of experts is designing a series of flood debris facilities that will be built on county-owned land in No. 1 Canyon in Wenatchee.
+No. 1 Canyon Flood Debris Facility #2: A team of experts is designing a series of flood debris facilities that will be built on county-owned land in Number 1 Canyon in Wenatchee.
 The debris facilities will provide a collection and release point for reoccuring, debris-laden floodwaters that often strike the canyon following rain events or during heavy snowmelt.

-No. 1 Canyon Gap Analysis: No. 1 Canyon can be characterized as having a steep channel profile throughout its 6.8-square-mile basin, allowing for alluvial sediment transport in debris flows typically occurring during floods on the order of 10-year and greater recurrence intervals.
+No. 1 Canyon Drainage Assessment: Number 1 Canyon can be characterized as having a steep channel profile throughout its 6.8-square-mile basin, allowing for alluvial sediment transport in debris flows typically occurring during floods on the order of 10-year and greater recurrence intervals.
 When this happens, flooding of private and public property occurs, leaving costly cleanup to homeowners, Chelan County and the City of Wenatchee.
 The Gap Analysis would analyze the basin as a whole and determine where and what is needed to minimize the damage experienced from this type of flooding event.

-No. 1 Canyon Conveyance Project: Design on this project is nearly complete, with construction expected to begin in 2018.
-Construction will involve the installation of 450 feet of 36-inch culvert to aid in the conveyance of reoccuring flood flows from No. 1 Canyon.
+No. 1 Canyon Conveyance Project: This project was completed in summer 2018.
+Construction included the installation of 450 feet of 36-inch culvert to aid in the conveyance of reoccuring flood flows from Number 1 Canyon.